Codename-Recon/Gridlock/README.md

 - Utilize optional typing:
   - [GDScript Static Typing](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/static_typing.html)

+## Asset Contribution :art:

+For contributing assets such as art, animations, audio, or other resources, please follow a slightly different approach.
+To maintain the quality and consistency of our project's assets, we kindly ask you to contact the project leader (Mangs) directly via email at [mangsmemes@gmail.com](mailto:mangsmemes@gmail.com).

+In your email, please include an introduction about yourself, detailing any relevant experience or projects you have in creating the type of assets you wish to contribute.
+This information will help us better understand your background and review your work accordingly.
+Additionally, provide a brief description of your contribution, along with relevant links to asset files.
+We appreciate your interest and look forward to potentially featuring your assets in Codename-Recon!

 ## Communication 🗣️

 - Open communication is key for successful collaboration.
 Feel free to reach out to us through issues, pull requests, or any other preferred communication channel.